 A b o u t R y a n

-Ryan Suleiman was born to Lebanese and American parents in Sacramento, California.
-His music engages with daydreams, the natural world, and the understated beauty of everyday life through resonant sonorities, lively shifting rhythmic structures.
+Ryan Suleiman was born to Lebanese and American parents in California.
+His music engages with daydreams, the natural world, and the understated beauty of everyday life through resonant sonorities and lively shifting rhythmic structures.
 His music has been described as by the San Francisco Chronicle as “tender and evocative,” with an aesthetic that is “at once so strange and so accessible.”
-While his artistic interests vary, much of his music attempts to make sense of humanity’s place in a world increasingly threatened by ecological collapse, and foster a sense of awe and reverence for it.
+While his artistic interests vary, much of his music attempts to make sense of humanity’s place in a world increasingly threatened by ecological collapse and capture its spiritual majesty.
 He is also inspired by the music of Messiaen, Takemitsu, and St. Vincent.

-Ryan was twice a Finalist in the ASCAP Morton Gould Young Composer Awards and has received two first prizes from the Festival of New American Music (FeNAM) Student Composers Competition.
-His music has been commissioned by numerous performers, including Left Coast Chamber Ensemble, Citywater, Symphony d’Oro, the Sacramento State Symphonic Wind Ensemble, Camerata Capistrano, and the Hawkins School for the Performing Arts, and has collaborated with groups such as the West Edge Opera, the Calder Quartet, Ensemble Mise-en, Empyrean Ensemble, and Uusinta Ensemble.
-His music has also been performed in several festivals including SICPP at New England Conservatory, June in Buffalo, NANOworks Opera Workshop, Oregon Bach Festival, and HighSCORE Festival in Italy.
+Ryan was three times a Finalist in the ASCAP Morton Gould Young Composer Awards and has received two first prizes from the Festival of New American Music (FeNAM) Student Composers Competition.
+His music has been commissioned by numerous performers, including Left Coast Chamber Ensemble, Citywater, Symphony d’Oro, the Sacramento State Symphonic Wind Ensemble, Camerata Capistrano, and the Hawkins School for the Performing Arts.
+He has collaborated with groups such as the West Edge Opera, the Calder Quartet, Ensemble Dal Niente, Empyrean Ensemble, and Uusinta Ensemble, and his music has also been performed on several festivals including SICPP at New England Conservatory (Boston), June in Buffalo (New York), NANOworks Opera Workshop (Atlanta), Oregon Bach Festival (Eugene), and HighSCORE Festival (Italy).
 His piano cycle, Under Moonlight, was recorded by Jai Jeffryes in his solo album, Amethyst, distributed by Naxos.

 Past projects include concert-length pieces such as Heartstrings, a work for piano quartet and dancers commissioned by choreographer Jacob Gutiérrez-Montoya, and The Red Velvet Violin, for narrator, puppets, and orchestra, commissioned by Angelo Moreno at Davis High School.
-Recent projects include an orchestra piece called California Burning and two smaller "sister operas" in collaboration with writer Cristina Fríes, the North American New Opera Workshop, and the vocal/piano collective Rogue Music Project.
-The piece deals with the problematic nature of the French fairytale “Donkey Skin,” trauma, and lost memories, deeply important subjects in the era of #MeToo.
+Recent projects include an orchestra piece called Burning and two one-act "sister operas" in collaboration with writer Cristina Fríes, NANOworks, and the vocal/piano collective Rogue Music Project.
+The operas deal with the problematic nature of the French fairytale “Donkey Skin,” trauma, abuse, and lost memories, deeply important subjects in the era of #MeToo.
 He is currently working on a piano concerto, his dissertation project.

 Suleiman graduated with a B.M. from Sacramento State and is currently a Ph.D. candidate in Composition/Theory at University of California Davis, where he received a Provost Fellowship.
 His teachers include Stephen Blumberg, Leo Eylar, Kurt Rohde, Mika Pelo, Ross Bauer, Pablo Ortiz, and Laurie San Martin.